hotwax/oms-documentation/Journeys/Email integration/Promise date change communication.md

 ## Promise Date Change Communication from the OMS to marketing automation platform

-To enable promise date change communication from the OMS to marketing automation platform, follow these steps:
+Promise date change communication from the OMS to marketing automation platform is done by following these steps:

 ### Step 1: Identify Promise Date Changes